Providers

 { "chat_template_kwargs": { "enable_thinking": false, "force_nonempty_content": true }}

 To customize these values, set chat_template_kwargs under the model params.
-If you also set params.extra_body.chat_template_kwargs, that value has final precedence because extra_body is the last request-body override.
+If you also set params.extra_body.chat_template_kwargs, that value wins because extra_body is the last request-body override.

 json5